wm75/minimal-actions/README.md

 # minimal-actions

-Experiments with restricting when github actions are run.
+More experiments with restricting when github actions are run.